voidspace/voidspace.github.io/training.md

 Bespoke courses, e.g. [web scraping/testing](/web-testing/) and SQL, are also available.
 [Contact me](mailto:michael@python.org)

-Several one hour sessions, seven so far, on a range of Python topics from generators to the concurrency to testing with pytest are available on YouTube. :
+Several one hour sessions, seven so far, on a range of Python topics from generators to concurrency to testing with pytest are available on YouTube. :

 * [Python Knowledge Share Videos on YouTube](/python-knowledge-share-videos/)